tomwaddington/origin/docs/utilities/float.md

 scss-filename: _float.scss
 title: float
 ---
 Use to apply `float` values with utility classes, and ‘clearfix’ hack with a mixin or utility classes.
+Values can optionally be applied only at specific [breakpoints]({{ site.baseurl }}/utilities/breakpoint).

 Related: [clear]({{ site.baseurl }}/utilities/clear)